pdreiter/FuncRepair/README.md

 For PRD decompilation support, see git submodule `genprog_recompilation`

+## Pre-requisite tools
+* IDA - this is a proprietary decompiler, please link your ida decompiler to this directory: i.e. ln -sf \$IDADIR ida
+* R - this is used for Coarse-Grained Fault Localization (CGFL), which re-implements RAFL (Motwani, 2020 [https://arxiv.org/abs/2011.08340]) using RankAggregation (merges 5 standard SBFL metrics into a single list)
+  * Goto https://cran.r-project.org/ for installation information
+* Other tools are installed by our initialization and set up script, `init.bash`

 ## How to set up
 `source init.bash`
 * This sets up a python virtual environment that ensures that both the Python2 and Python3 requirements for the cb-multios (Linux) version of the DARPA CGC Challenge Binaries are installed